-The MP (only) concept is directly compatible with the ISO 11616 concept of a level 1 Pharmaceutical Product (PhPID_SUB_L1), where the "active substance set" comprises the definition of this concept.
 Note that, in IDMP, for products using adjuvants it is probable that the adjuvant would be included as part of the "active substance set" and its role explicitly identified.
 For example aluminium hydroxide is used as an adjuvant in several vaccine products (e.g. hepatitis A, hepatitis B) in addition to the antigen itself to enhance the immune response; it is not an active ingredient per se and it is not an inactive ingredient, it is explicitly an "adjuvant".
-However, this type of detail of the implementation of the abstract model of ISO 11616 remains unclear, and in its first implementation, vaccines are out of scope for the Medicinal Product hierarchy model in SNOMED CT.
+However, this type of detail of the implementation of the abstract model of ISO 11616 remains unclear, and in its first implementation, the modelling of adjuvants in the vaccine content in the SNOMED CT international edition has not been finalised.

-3.3.
-Medicinal Product (MP precisely) (closed world view) - optional concept class - not populated in the International Release
+Medicinal Product (MP precisely) (closed world view) - optional concept class - not populated in the international edition

-3.3.1.
 Definition of MP (precisely)